 But you must consider two factors if you work at home and in an office.
 These are the two methods of home deduction: one is simplified, and one is actual expense deduction.
 If your home office is 300 square feet or less and you take the simplified assumption, the IRS gives you a conclusion of $5 per square foot of your home used for business, up to a maximum of $1,500 for a 300-square-foot space.

 If you haven’t been keeping good records of what else you’re using in your home for your business, this is a great way to get at least some deduction for working from home.

 Here’s a quick example: Brad operates his shirt brand from his home office.
 This is his only office, used just for his business room.
 The room is about 200 square feet so Brad can take a 200 x 5= $1000 deduction just like that, with 2 min of math right then.

 In #3, We have the startup cost deduction.
 Startup cost deduction is an IRS ruling that allows you to take a tax deduction before you even start operating your business!
 Yes, you can take up to a $5,000 tax deduction for these categories:

 - Creating a Trade or Business

 - Preparing the Business to Open

-- Travel overseas to talk to suppliers, Consultant fees (paying for mentorship)
+- Travel overseas to talk to suppliers, pay Consultant fees (paying for the mentorship)

 - Organizational Cost Legal fees, accounting fees, state filings, incorporation, insurance

-As you can see all 3 tips are very easy to utilize for non-accountants to do.
-The disclaimer must be given that these are not the tips I would advise our client on as they may not be what gives the most deduction, but for someone just starting out and looking to learn how they can take advantage of the tax code, then this is actually a great start!
-And you can do this by yourself, in under 5-10 times as they are all simple deductions.
+As you can see, all 3 tips are straightforward for non-accountants.
+The disclaimer must be given that these are not the tips I would advise our client on as they may not be what gives the most deduction, but for someone just starting and looking to learn how to take advantage of the tax code, this is a great start!
+And you can do this by yourself in under 5-10 times, as they are all simple deductions.